 As John Brierley says in his book: “What goes up, must come down” – the view back over the valley after the climb

 The Canal de Castilla that flows into Fromista

 The walk into Fromista

 At 17:30 I’ve found bus stop number 10 and got on my bus with my ticket to Fromista.
 The driver spoke very little English and just showed me to a seat when I’ve presented my ticket … ok, so hopefully that meant this bus was going to Fromista!

 The previous night I’ve checked on the official website of the bus services that the bus would stop 17 times before it would get to the final destination, Fromista … I’ve written each name down in my little notebook and as we’ve left Burgos, I would tick off the name of each place where we’ve made a stop … silly, I know 😌 … but this way, I was making sure I was going in the right direction or telling someone where I am if I get lost!

 As the bus got closer to Fromista, more and more passengers would get off and eventually I was the only one on the bus for the last 4 stops.
 The bus driver still stopped at every little town, got out at the bus stop and had a little chat with the ladies standing there.
 A few minutes later, he would get back on the bus and almost looked surprised that I was still there.
-He would then just asked with a frown “Fromista?” and I would say “Yes” and then we would drive on.
+He would then just asked with a frown “Fromista?” and I would nodding my head and say “Si” … and then we would drive on.

 It was so funny that I could almost laugh … that’s now if I wasn’t so anxious about the positive outcome of this trip!

 As we drove into Fromista (at last!), he asked “Albergue?” and then I realize that Berto and I never arranged a meeting point … oh dear!